How to Use a SWOT Analysis for Nonprofits

 Using a SWOT Analysis for Nonprofits

 Using a SWOT analysis for nonprofits is great for those organizations looking for an alternative way of doing things or if they’re struggling to receive donations and funds.
-Conducting an intensive analysis of your nonprofit and the current strategies being implemented might help you answer exactly why your organization is struggle and what needs to change.
+Conducting an intensive analysis of your nonprofit and the current strategies being implemented might help you answer exactly why your organization is struggling and/or what needs to change.

 To make this easy, we’ve put together a list of SWOT analysis questions for nonprofits to answer when creating their report.